Buytition/pub_docs/TUTORIALS.md

 # What is Price Record

-After a [buying project](#what-is-buying-project) is created, one or multiple price/deal data points may be added to it, these price/deal data points are called **Price Records**, these are what people look for when they research prices on their buying targets.
+For any [buying group](#what-is-buying-group), one or multiple price/deal data points may be added to it, these price/deal data points are called **Price Records**, these are what people look for when they research prices on their buying targets.

 ## Types of Price Records